Biosias/uefi-mkconfig/README.md

 ├─nvme0n1p1                                   259:1    0     1G  0 part  /boot  c12a7328-f81f-11d2-ba4b-00a0c93ec93b EFI System
 ```

+### 3. Verify kernel installation
+Each kernel image file needs to end in .efi because some UEFI Firmware implementation will refuse to boot it otherwaise.

-### 3. Configure uefi-mkconfig
+### 3. Configuration
-uefi-mkconfig will look for configuration files in following directories
+uefi-mkconfig will look for its configuration file in following directories (in this order)

-* `/etc/default`
+* `/etc/default/uefi-mkconfig`
-* `/etc/kernel`
+* `/etc/kernel/uefi-mkconfig`
-* `/usr/lib/kernel`
+* `/usr/lib/kernel/uefi-mkconfig`

 If configuration file isn't found, running uefi-mkconfig will generate skeleton config file in `/etc/default/`.

-Inside of this file, you can configure kernel commandline arguments and template for naming UEFI boot entries.
+In said file, you can configure kernel commandline arguments, templates for naming UEFI boot entries and other available options.

 Following are examples of a configured label template with its corresponding kernel commandline arguments: